jhawthorne689/GAN/README.md

 # Generative Adversarial Network using PyTorch

-We include two notebooks with their saved outputs, one base version with discriminator iterations k =1, and an improved version with discriminator iterations k=3.
+Included are two notebooks with their saved outputs, one base version with discriminator iterations k =1, and an improved version with discriminator iterations k=3.